aiamlucas/c-the-universe-and-everything/c/arrays/two-dimensional-arrays/two-dimensional-arrays.md

 ## Operations and Applications

-### Introduction

-Two-dimensional arrays can be used to perform various operations such as traversing, searching, sorting, arithmetic operations, etc. This chapter covers some of the most common operations and their applications.
+Two-dimensional arrays can be used to perform various operations such as traversing, searching, sorting, arithmetic operations, etc.

 ---